 Thoughts:

-• Using apply: The apply function is great for initializing or configuring objects.
+function is great for initializing or configuring objects.
 It allows you to modify the object’s properties or call its methods within the block without explicitly referring to the object itself.
-This can make your initialization code more concise and readable.
+This can make your initialization code more concise and readable. - Using

 These examples demonstrate effective ways to leverage Kotlin’s standard library functions to write cleaner, safer, and more idiomatic Kotlin code.